Back To Blog

 Some of the costs that are not qualified as higher education expenses include: Transportation costs, insurance, fees and equipment which are not required for enrollment, parking tickets, library fines, and payment for student loans.

-To help create even more benefits to opening a college savings account, the U.S. Congress passed the Protecting Americans from Tax Hikes (PATH Act) of 2015.
-Signed by the president, this law allowed the sole account beneficiary enrolled in college to use their 529 account toward computers, educational software, and related expenses.
+Beneficiary enrolled in college are also to use their 529 account toward computers, educational software, and related expenses.
 Entertainment software, including gaming systems, do not qualify.

 3) State of Ohio tax deduction